Tattoo Removal

 Ask Your Plastic Surgeon About These Potential Complications

-Scarring, Bleaching or fading of the skin, discoloration, incomplete removal
+Scarring, Bleaching or fading of the skin, discolouration, incomplete removal

 What are the risks associated with this procedure?